Subsections of CrowdStrike Cloud Security

 - Create Crowdstrike API Client in Falcon UI with the following scope:

-- CSPM sensor management: Read and Write (If Sensor Management enabled)
+- Sensor management: Read and Write (If Sensor Management enabled)

 - Installation Tokens: Read, Sensor Download: Read (If Sensor Management or SSM Distributor enabled)